Salt River Rafting - Three Day Trip

 Trips may be booked anywhere from 6 months to 12 hours in advance of launch.
 However because of the short season and high demand, we recommend sign up as soon as you know your desired launch date.

 For single-day trips, full payment is required upon registration.
-We accept Visa and MasterCard payments over the phone.
+We accept Visa and MasterCard payments on our online booking system.
 If you are booking at least two weeks in advance, you may mail in a check; however, we can hold your spot for only 5 business days.
 If we have not received your check within five days, we may resell these seats.
 We accept cash payments in person only.

 For multi-day trips, a $100 per person non-refundable payment is due upon reservation.
 The remaining payment is due 7 days before the trip date.